TheMaster1127/HT-plus-plus/DOCUMENTATION.md

 MsgBox, You can simply add text here
 ```

-By combining values from these groups, developers can customize the appearance and behavior of message boxes to suit their specific requirements.

-The `MsgBox` function in HeavenToC++ (HT++) provides developers with a versatile tool for creating informative and interactive message boxes, enhancing user experience and facilitating communication between the script and the user.
-The `MsgBox` function offers flexibility and convenience in implementing various messaging scenarios within HT++ scripts.
+The `MsgBox` function in HeavenToC++ (HT++) provides developers with a versatile tool for creating informative and interactive ways to print to the console, enhancing user experience and facilitating communication between the script and the user.
+The `MsgBox` function offers flexibility and convenience in implementing various printing scenarios within HT++ scripts.

 ---